 Aufania is most likely a Latinized word for abundance and a girl carrying fruit is portrayed on the short side of the altar.
 Matron means married woman and is almost a synonym of mother.
-The cult of a plurality of ancestral mother goddesses, most usually three (but in this altar perhaps only two), can be found in Gaul and in Britain too (it opens in another window).
+The cult of a plurality of ancestral mother goddesses, most usually three (but in this altar perhaps only two), can be found in Gaul and in Britain too (at Cirencester).

 The cult of Gebrinus is attested only in the proximity of Bonn.
 The god was most likely worshipped only by the Ubii, who lived in the area when it was conquered by the Romans.
 It was perhaps a horned god, similar to Cernunnos in Luxembourg, because the altar dedicated to him showed a ram in addition to a cock which is a traditional symbol of Mercury (see also an altar at Augusta Vindelicorum - Augsburg).

 RLB: (left) relief showing Orestes, Pylades and Iphigenia (who holds a statue of Artemis/Diana) escaping from Tauris; (right) small statue portraying Aeneas with father and son escaping from Troy (you may wish to see that by Gian Lorenzo Bernini in Rome) from a mausoleum of Cologne